fekle/gitlab-to-forgejo/README.md

 **It does not migrate group and project memberships or permissions, as that is beyond the scope of what I needed.**

+Another thing to keep in mind is that GitLab limits the REST API page size to 100.
+That is enough for my usage, as I don't have more than 100 groups or users, and no groups or users with more than 100 projects.
+So, because I'm lazy, I didn't implement pagination.

 ### Users

 Migrated users will be created with a random password and will need to reset it on first login.